Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hertfordshire and are not the council.
 About us

-- Enlarge Watling View Special School by establishing a 32-place satellite provision at Oakmere Primary School in Potters Bar, also for the 2026/27 academic year, with a request for capital funding approval.
+- A 32-place expansion of Wattling View Special School through a satellite provision at Oakmere Primary School in Potters Bar for children with severe learning difficulties.

 Attendees